 Taftsville is a tiny area in Woodstock Vermont, founded in 1793 with a sawmill and metal tool shop.
 Today it’s a popular historic district, famous for a covered bridge built in 1836.
-Taftsville is also site of this new farmhouse, built to replace the original decrepit house on the site.
+Taftsville is also site of this new modern farmhouse, built to replace the original decrepit house on the site.

-We’re used to seeing new farmhouse designs painted the obligatory white, but the ocres and olives of this house are authentically 19th century.
+We’re used to seeing new farmhouse designs painted the obligatory white, but the ocres and olives of this modern farmhouse are authentically 19th century.
 Look closely to see the brick red of the window frames and sashes.
 The “old penny” finish of the metal roofing is a reference to the rusty roofs of farm buildings.
 And the electric meter has a little “dog house” all its own!

-A classic big, open farmhouse kitchen includes a cozy seating nook, surrounded on three sides by tall double-hung windows.
+A classic big, open modern farmhouse kitchen includes a cozy seating nook, surrounded on three sides by tall double-hung windows.

 In the dining room, richly colored walls and ceilings echo the exterior palette, and rough-hewn beams add texture and a tie to the history of the town.